 Just as an inspection is mandatory before using the router, as soon as your job is done and you are ready to call it a day, remember that you need to clean the router first.
 Nowadays, the process is very simple as you can use a pressurized air can – which can be found in any hardware or even IT store – and push out all the dust.
 If you notice there’s a lot of dust inside the router, you can go as far as to unscrew it to make sure you do a proper cleaning job.
 Leaving your router dirty for too much time will lead to clogging and overheating.

-When cleaning the router, you need to make sure that you clean the collet as well.
+When cleaning the best wood router, you need to make sure that you clean the collet as well.
 As a part that holds the blade in place, it’s important to make sure it’s clean and working properly.
-You need to be very neglecting with your collect in order for it to break or let the blade lose, however, the opposite can happen quite fast and your blade might get stuck there.
+You need to be very neglecting with your collection in order for it to break or let the blade lose, however, the opposite can happen quite fast and your blade might get stuck there.

 Maintain Blades Sharpness